 All our cheese is made at the Earth Trust Farm in South Oxfordshire.
-We use unpasteurised goats' milk from our own herd and from another local herd kept near Steventon.
-We use traditional French methods to make our cheese, specialising in gentle, slow cheese recipes with the minimum of added ingredients so the exceptional quality of the milk itself is fully expressed in the flavour and texture of the cheeses.
+We use goats' milk from our own herd and from another local herd we partner with.
+We use traditional methods to make our cheese, specialising in gentle, slow cheese recipes with the minimum of added ingredients so the exceptional quality of the milk itself is fully expressed in the flavour and texture of the cheeses.

 Sinodun Hill is a pyramid cheese made using a traditional making process which is slow, gentle and using the minimum of added cultures and rennet so the milk itself can really sing.

 The initial make process takes place over 4 days after which it is ripened for up to 21 days to develop the rind and bring out complexity in the flavour and texture.
 The rennet is vegetarian, derived from the cardoon thistle.